Is our vacuum global in a 331 model with three triplets?: Orbit space

 \subsection{Shape of the orbit space}

 The shape of the orbit space is found with the help of the $P$-matrix formalism \cite{Abud:1983id,Abud:1981tf,Sartori:2005sh,Talamini:2006wd}.
 The $P$-matrix is defined by

 where $\Phi_{a}$ runs over all the field components: it is the Hermitian square of the Jacobian matrix of the polynomial basis.
-The elements of the $P$-matrix are gauge invariants themselves, which means that they can be expressed in terms of the polynomial basis elements.\footnote{Sometimes (higher-order) invariants that do not enter the potential are needed to express all $P$-matrix elements.
-Then we need to extend our initial guess for the basis.
-The simplest way to do that is to promote the $P$-matrix element that could not be expressed to a new basis element, and repeat the procedure until all $P$-matrix elements can be expressed in the extended basis.
-We want the basis to be as simple and small as possible, so that the shape of the orbit space could be found more easily.
-This is the reason that we use a basis \eqref{eq:basis} invariant only under the $SU(3)_c \times SU(3)_L$ gauge group and not under $U(1)_{X}$.} We have computed the $P$-matrix specified by eq. \eqref{eq:p:matrix:def} with the Wolfram Mathematica computer algebra system, using the whole polynomial basis \eqref{eq:basis}.
+The elements of the $P$-matrix are gauge invariants themselves, which means that they can be expressed in terms of the polynomial basis elements.

+We have computed the $P$-matrix specified by eq. \eqref{eq:p:matrix:def} with the Wolfram Mathematica computer algebra system, using the whole polynomial basis \eqref{eq:basis}.
 It is easy to show that the invariants $p_{8}$, $p_{9}$, $p_{10}$ and $p_{11}$ --- the imaginary parts of the field bilinears and the trilinear --- are non-zero only in the interior of the orbit space (since adding phases drives the orbit variables away from extremal values).
 Because of that, we set these invariants to zero when we calculate the orbit space boundary.
 In particular, if we consider real fields, we immediately have $p_{8} = p_{9} = p_{10} = p_{11} = 0$.
 We will see that all potential minima do correspond to real field configurations.
 The $P$-matrix for the relevant invariants is then given by

 Because we are interested in the case where all three triplets are non-zero, we can take unit norms $p_{1} = p_{2} = p_{3} = 1$ in the $P$-matrix \eqref{eq:p:matrix} for the determination of the orbit space boundary: then $p_{4} = \vartheta_{1}$, $p_{5} = \vartheta_{2}$, $p_{6} = \vartheta_{3}$ and $p_{7} = \vartheta_{4}$.